timjogorman/RicherEventDescription/guidelines.md

-So, rather than forcing annotators to first decide on the temporal relations between two events and then make a separate annotation indicating causality, we simply merge the two tasks: the annotator must decide whether the pair is in any causal relationship, and if so, they are necessarily also in a BEFORE or OVERLAP relationship.
+So, rather than forcing annotators to first decide on the temporal relations between two events and then make a separate annotation indicating causality, we simply merge the two tasks: The annotator must decide whether the pair is in any causal relationship, and if so, they are necessarily also in a BEFORE or OVERLAP relationship.
 Thus, we can save a step in annotation, and simplify the mental task of classifying